On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Abstract

 \section{Abstract}

-Let $K$ be a complete discretely valued field of mixed characteristic (0, $p$) with possibly imperfect residue field.
+Let $K$ be a complete discrete valuation field of mixed characteristic (0, $p$) with possibly imperfect residue field.
 We prove a Hasse-Arf theorem for the arithmetic ramification filtrations \cite{AS-cond1} on $G_K$, except possibly in the absolutely unramified and non-logarithmic case, or $p=2$ and logarithmic case.
 As an application, we obtain a Hasse-Arf theorem for filtrations on finite flat group schemes over $\calO_K$ \cite{AM-sous-groupes, Hattori-tame-char}.